-The Barclays U.S. Treasury Index returned -0.19% during the quarter.
-As designed, the Portfolio performed in line with the Index, with a total return of -0.25%.
+The Barclays U.S. Treasury Index returned 0.10% during the third quarter.
+As designed, the U.S. Treasury Index Fund performed in line with the Index, with a total return of 0.06%, net of fees.
 The Treasury yield curve steepened during the period but flattened during the last two weeks of the quarter, in light of the Federal Open Market Committees (FOMC) announcement.
-Two-year Treasury yields fell four basis points (0.06%), while the five-year yield rose 36 basis points (0.04%), 10-year yields rose 9 basis points (0.09%) and 30-year yields rose 15 basis points (0.15%).
-We will continue to invest with the goal of providing returns that closely approximate those of the Index.
+Two-year Treasury yields fell four basis points (0.06%), while the five-year yield rose 36 basis points (0.36%) and the 10-year rose 42 basis points (0.12%) and 30-year yields rose 18 basis points (0.18%).
+Going forward, we will continue to invest with the goal of providing returns that closely approximate those of the Index.

 If you are an income-oriented investor who is looking to diversify your investments by gaining broad exposure to the U.S. Treasury market then this Fund may be right for you.
 It offers a diversified portfolio of Treasury securities approximating the Barclays U.S. Treasury Index.

 - Passively managed in an effort to replicate the performance and composition of the Barclays U.S. Treasury Index.

 - Invest substantially all (and at least 80%) of its assets in a representative sample of the U.S. Treasury obligations included in the Index.

 - Provide investors with a way to gain broad exposure to U.S. Treasury market.